MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Teradata.md

    >[!Note]
    > You must select an on-premises data gateway for this connector, whether the Teradata database is on your local network or online.

 4. If this is the first time you're connecting to this Teradata database, select the type of credentials for the connection in **Authentication kind**.
 Choose **Basic** if you plan to use an account that's created in the Teradata database instead of Windows authentication.
+For more information about using and managing authentication, go to [Authentication with a data source](../connectorauthentication.md).

 5. Enter your credentials.